…AND WE’VE GOT A FILM FESTIVAL!!!

 Crystal Palace Film Festival cpiff.org.uk

-Crystal Palace Overground Festival The area’s mega-event of the year. crystalpalacefestival.org The festival has now grown so large there wasn’t a main festival in 2016 but is back for 2017 – with Crystal Palace park now the main venue.
+Crystal Palace Overground Festival The area’s mega-event of the year. crystalpalacefestival.org The festival has now grown so large there wasn’t a main festival in 2016 but came back for 2017 – with Crystal Palace park now the main venue.
 Please see news stories elsewhere on this website.

 Sydenham Arts Festival